devopsgroup-io/vagrant-digitalocean/README.md

 Contribute
 ----------
-To contribute, clone the repository, then the following:
+To contribute, fork then clone the repository, and then the following:

 **Developing**